nagajyothi0207/project-G1/kubernets/README.md

 Step -1: Get the mysql Service IP to run the curl/telnet command from nginx Pod.

 Step 2: Do the port-forwarding if you're using minikube that not supporting to `ClusterIP`

 ```bash
 kubectl.exe get pods
 kubectl.exe port-forward mysql-6c57686c99-xhr7g 3306:3306

 ```

+Get the Mysql Service expose IP and Nginx Pod to run the connectivity check using curl with telnet on Mysql port.

 ```bash
 kubectl.exe get svc mysql | grep mysql | awk  '{ print $3 }'